 The Board of Education will prohibit any student who does not meet an academic eligibility standard from participating in an extracurricular team/organization that represents a Maine Township school in competition against another school.
 The academic eligibility standard is defined as:

-- Student must be passing twenty (25) credit hours of high school work per week.
+- Students must be passing twenty (25) credit hours of high school work per week.
 In District 207, this translates to five (5) full credit courses, including Physical Education and excluding Driver Education.

-- Quarter credit classes (Oral Communications and Consumer Education) must be taken in the same semester to count as one full credit course for semester and weekly eligibility.
+- Quarter credit classes (Communications Arts and Consumer Education) must be taken in the same semester to count as one full credit course for semester and weekly eligibility.

 The pass/fail procedure was developed to give students new opportunities for learning without the pressure of grades.
 Passing grades received under the pass/fail system are designated on grade reports and official transcripts as satisfactory (PA).
 The Passing grade (PA) does not affect a student’s grade point average.
 However, a failing grade received under the pass/fail system is designated on grade reports and official transcripts as an “F.” A failing (F) grade will be computed in a student’s total grade point average.
 Students may take any one-half credit or one credit course during the regular school year, as well as summer school, pass/fail according to the following guidelines: